nephila/djangocms-blog/docs/settings.rst

 * BLOG_META_TITLE_LENGTH: Maximum length for the Meta title field (default: ``70``)
 * BLOG_ABSTRACT_CKEDITOR: Configuration for the CKEditor of the abstract field (as per https://github.com/divio/djangocms-text-ckeditor/#customizing-htmlfield-editor)
 * BLOG_POST_TEXT_CKEDITOR: Configuration for the CKEditor of the post content field
+* BLOG_USE_FALLBACK_LANGUAGE_IN_URL: When displaying URL, prefer URL in the fallback language if an article or category is not available in the current language

 ******************
 Read-only settings